Life Insurance For Retirement Guide

 Fixed Term Life Insurance

-Fixed-term insurance is when the duration of the plan is clearly defined.
-You will pay a fixed monthly amount for the policy duration.
 If you die after the policy ends, no payout will be due.
-Fixed-term insurance is often associated with a defined length of financial commitment, like a mortgage.
+Fixed-term insurance is often associated with a defined term of financial commitment, such as a mortgage.

 Whole of Life Insurance

-Whole life insurance is when there is no end date to the policy and will only cease when you die, whenever that is.
-It is more expensive than a fixed-date policy and is appropriate for an IHT Bill due when you die.
+It is more expensive than a fixed-date policy and is appropriate for an IHT Bill due at your death.

 Life Insurance with Guaranteed Acceptance